Running CFDDFC with the CFDDFC CLI

 y” to confirm they wish to continue.

-If their system is configured with the optional
+If the instance is running “Classic” CFDDFC and the system configured with the optional

 pyhoca package, the user can login to the instance via a remote desktop with the following command.